Monthly | LinkedIn Live

 In this month’s Women in ERP episode, Kris Harrington of GenAlpha Technologies in joined by a panel of incredible women in the ERP space.
 Angel Thurman, Clair Mann, Amanda Clossey and Anna Barlas join the panel to discuss how they got into the ERP space, how to navigate the choosing and onboarding process of a new system, and they even share their greatest challenges.

-Lots of discussion you won't want to miss around change management, user adoption challenge, implementation debacles, and the trending topic of staffing the right people.
+Lots of discussion this month on Women in ERP.
+You won't want to miss this conversations all about change management, user adoption challenge, implementation debacles, and the trending topic of staffing the right people.
 It's not all bad there's automation, efficiency, and streamlining processes that free up time.
 Aimee Hiskett, Katie Parris, Pam Hamingson and Maryben Omollo join us to talk it out.

 Kristina Harrington (GenAlpha Technologies) hosts a panel of badass ladies with amazing stories to tell.
 She interviews Anna McGovern, Brandy Moore, Michele Thompson and Shannon Mullins.
 These women are total pros.
 They share their wisdom and career journeys, the craziness, wins, failures, successes, and everything ERP